 * Guy's obviously got a formula - find one of the biggest singles of the year and do an almost exact copy, watered down for Australian audiences of course.
 This time, Guy does dance!

 This one adds 95% of Avicii's "Wake Me Up" for the verses, bridge and music in general, and 5% of Taio Cruz's "Dynamite" for the chorus - and makes it sound like a Glee cover version... maybe that was the plan?
 Last edited: 25.10.2013 04:01

-**** I do like it and it grew on me a little but it's still a dissapointment and one of his worst singles [if only I knew what was to come, lol].
+**** I do like it and it grew on me a little but it's still a disappointment and one of his worst singles [if only I knew what was to come, lol].
 I was reluctant at first due to the similarities to "Wake Me Up" but I never thought it was a carbon copy or anything and I actually much prefer this to "Wake Me Up" as it's so much more interesting and the vocals are better.
 Also this is fun which is something Avicii's track is not.
 Chorus is a lot of fun and I echo what 392 said below that the speediness of it is really good.
 Surprisingly has aged okay for me so far.

 * Oh great, another rip off.
 He can sing but he is really starting to do my head in.
 The fact that this is going to go top 5 because of X Factor is really making me enjoy this even less.
 Go back to R&B Guy because you can actually sing that well.